Tomatoes are versatile and are available in a variety of shapes and colors. Learn the difference here.

 Heirloom tomatoes come from seeds that have been passed down from generation to generation and grow true to seed—meaning what you plant is what you get.
 They are not uniform in color and can come in striated yellow, purple, green, and white varieties.
 Heirlooms are more vibrant in flavor when compared to other tomato varieties and make this Panzanella salad taste extra special.

 These iconic tomatoes are known for their massive size and subtle sweetness.
 Although mostly used for sandwiches, Beefsteak tomatoes can be eaten raw, roasted, or grilled, and are good for making hearty sauces.
-Try them in our recipe for Fettuccine Bolognese.

 Known as Italian Tomatoes or Plum Tomatoes, these egg-shaped fruits have a low moisture content and are are good for canning, making sauces, topping salads, or tucking inside a Three-Cheese Pesto Tomato Melt.